Kafka Configuration

 You have two options:

-Option A: Define domains in YAML, then override with customizer
+Option A: Define domains in YAML, then merge overrides with the customizer

 Declare your domains in application.yaml as usual, then use the customizer to override or extend them.